bhardwajRahul/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 SD Card

+Note: My Pi4B is headless meaning no keyboard or mounse is in use.
+I use RasPiOS Connect to control the Pi4B.

 Note: I use the case upside down with little stick-on rubber feet.
 There are several little things that work better with the case upside down and no negatives that I can find.

 Note: Historically speaking, very few Powered USB 3 Hubs will work well with Raspberry Pi hardware.
 Raspberry Pi now offers a Raspberry Pi USB 3 Powered Hub for sale.
 I do not own one at this time so cannot say whether it is good or not.
-Here is a list of possible problems with Powered USB 3 Hubs:

-Backfeeding of current into the Raspberry Pi USB subsystem.

-Bugs in the USB3 hub chipset.
-(Raspberry Pi leadership has a history of making bad hardware decisions)

 Another problem with the Raspberry Pi 4B USB subsystem is that it is designed to supply a maximum of 1200 mA of power.
 This is WELL BELOW the specification which calls for 2800 mA in a setup such as on the RasPi4B.
 It is very easy to exceed this 1200 mA limit.

-Note: The rtl88XXxu chipset based USB3 WiFi adapters require from 504 mA of power up to well over 800 mA of power depending on the adapter.
+Note: The rtw88 chipset based USB3 WiFi adapters require from 504 mA of power up to well over 800 mA of power depending on the adapter.
 Beware of the power hungry Realtek USB WiFi adapters.

 Let me repeat: The Raspberry Pi 3B, 3B+ and 4B USB subsystems are only able to supply a total of 1200 mA of power total to be divided between all attached devices.

 Note: The Alfa AWUS036ACM adapter, a mt7612u based adapter, requests a maximum of 400 mA from the USB subsystem during initialization.
 Testing with a meter shows actual usage of 360 mA during heavy load and usage of 180 mA during light loads.
 This is much lower power usage than most AC1200 class adapters which makes this adapter a good choice for a Raspberry Pi based access points.
 Other mt7612u and mt7610u chipset based adapters also show low power usage.
-Even the newer WiFi 6 mt7921au chipset is a low power chipset so will work well with this setup.
-Another adapter that is very good for use in this setup is the Alfa AWUS036ACHM which is an AC600 class adapter that has very impressive range.
+Even the newer WiFi 6 mt7921au and WiFi 7 mt7925u chipsets are low power chipsets so will work well with this setup.

 #### Setup Steps